ibarwick/firebird_fdw/README.md

  - http://pgxn.org/tag/fdw/

-If you appreciate PostgreSQL's psql client, why not try fbsql, a psql-style client for Firebird.
+If you appreciate PostgreSQL's psql client, why not try fbsql, a psql-style client for Firebird?
 See: https://github.com/ibarwick/fbsql for details.